 "During the demonstration the instructor manually entered the text 'TRUMP' as an example to illustrate how to enter text on the numerical keypad," Cmdr.
 Jeannie Groeneveld said in an email.
 "After the training concluded, the crew zeroed the transponder but didn't realize the flight ID would remain even after zeroing the transponder.
 When the aircraft was later flown, the transponder broadcasted the last entered flight ID."

 Aircrew pre-flight checks will be revised to verify flight IDs before every flight, Groeneveld added.

-Two E-6B squadrons are based at Tinker Air Force Base, Oklahoma: the “Ironmen” of Fleet Air Reconnaissance Squadron 3 and the “Shadows” of VQ-4.
-The E-6B with flight ID "TRUMP" was with VQ-4 but it isn't clear who decided to pick the identifier, which was spotted by a Twitter user and reported by The Aviationist.
+Two E-6B squadrons are based at Tinker Air Force Base, Oklahoma: the "Ironmen" of Fleet Air Reconnaissance Squadron 3 and the "Shadows" of VQ-4.
+The E-6B with flight ID "TRUMP" was with VQ-4 but it isn't clear who It isn’t known which squadron "TRUMP" was with or who decided to pick the identifiercall sign, which was spotted by a Twitter user and reported by The Aviationist.
 The plane appears to have taken off from Oklahoma on March 8 and headed north to Omaha, Nebraska.
-On previous missions, the Navy E-6B was identified as “BIGDON3.”
+On previous missions, the Navy E-6B was identified as "BIGDON3."

 It also isn’t known whether any other E-6B pilots will decide to recognize the state's primary victors with handles like "CRUZ" or "BERNIE."